APB2471/pygame-STC/README.md

 Get the highest score possible.

-TIP: Balance getting the resources that get the most points with the ones that are closest to being depleted.
+TIP: Balance getting resources that give the highest quantity for each collection with the ones that are closest to being depleted.

 ## Built With